-QC central office in St. Cloud, and the other disputed meet point interconnection arrangement proposal is the same interconnection as is currently in place between CenturyLink EQ and HTI's affiliate, Hutchinson, at CenturyLink EQ's remote switch at Glencoe.51
+42. One specific meet point interconnection arrangement is a continuance of the parties' current interconnection arrangement at the CenturyLink QC central office in St. Cloud.
+The other meet point interconnection arrangement proposed by HTI is the same interconnection as is currently in place between CenturyLink EQ and HTI's affiliate, Hutchinson, at CenturyLink EQ's remote switch at Glencoe.56

-CenturyLink EQ raises two claims to justify its refusal to interconnect via the meet point arrangement requested by HTI.
-First, CenturyLink EQ claims that it may permissibly refuse an interconnection request via a meet point arrangement that is technically feasible and thereby not "designate" a "mutually" agreeable meet point.
-CenturyLink characterized HTI's requested interconnection arrangement as a "non-standard arrangement," which requires that "each party build a portion of the transport, meeting somewhere in the middle at a mutually agreed upon point.52 CenturyLink EQ advanced this theory not only in negotiation with HTI, but continues to do so in this arbitration.53 CenturyLink appears to argue that, because the definition of "meet point" refers to a point "designated" by carriers, State commissions may not in arbitration require meet point interconnection at an otherwise technically feasible point used by other carriers.
-CenturyLink EQ cites no authority for this theory, and the Department has found none.
-CenturyLink EQ's argument appears plainly inconsistent with the Act, which makes technical feasibility the cornerstone of the obligation to interconnect, and which requires parity and prohibits unreasonable discrimination.
-The Commission should not adopt this novel interpretation.
+43. CenturyLink EQ made two arguments to support its refusal to interconnect via the meet point arrangement requested by HTI.
+First, CenturyLink EQ characterized HTI's requested interconnection arrangement as one that requires that "each party build a portion of the transport, meeting somewhere in the middle at a mutually agreed upon point.57 CenturyLink EQ argued that if it refused an interconnection request via a meet point arrangement that is technically feasible, it thereby prevented the "designation" of a "mutually" agreeable meet point.

+44. CenturyLink EQ advanced this theory not only in negotiation with HTI, but continued to do so in this arbitration testimony and post-hearing briefing.58 CenturyLink EQ appeared to argue that, because the definition of "meet point" refers to a point "designated" by carriers, State commissions may not in arbitration require meet point interconnection at an otherwise technically feasible point used by other carriers.
+CenturyLink EQ cited no authority for this theory, and the ALJ has found none.

+45. CenturyLink EQ's argument appears plainly inconsistent with the Act, which makes technical feasibility the cornerstone of the obligation to interconnect, and which requires parity and prohibits unreasonable discrimination.
+The ALJ recommends that the Commission not adopt CenturyLink EQ's position.